kvikee

 Why did critics dislike the film so much?

-Critics accuse it of a chaotic plot, overloading with other IP cameos, and making Fox McCloud a central figure at the expense of Rosalina, which many feel ruins the spirit of the original game.
+Critics accuse it of a chaotic plot, overloading with other IP cameos, and making Fox McCloud a central figure at the expense of Rosalina, which many feel ruins the emotional spirit of the original game.

 How did Glen Powell get the role of Fox?